Colman Dock: History

 In 1917, Colman Dock was owned and operated by Colman Dock Company, with B. P. Morgan as manager.
 Colman Dock was the terminal of the Puget Sound Navigation Company, the Merchants Transportation Company, and several Puget Sound shipping lines.
 Colman Dock measured 700 by 115 ft, with 1400 ft of berthing space.
 In 1917 an overhead walk (still in existence in 1983) led from the Seattle business district to the waiting room, from which most of the Puget Sound steamship passenger traffic originated.
 There were also adjustable passenger gangplanks and adjustable freight slips.
 In 1917 Colman Dock was equipped with a Barlow marine elevator.
 Colman Dock could accommodate 14 Puget Sound steamboats at one time.
 There were offices on the north side of the overhead walk.

 In the mid-1930s Puget Sound Navigation Company modernized Colman Dock, using an Art Deco style that matched their streamlined signature ferry MV Kalakala.

 In 1935, Colman Dock became the Seattle terminal for what had been the Alki–Manchester ferry when the dock at Alki Point washed out.

 In 1951, Washington State bought out PSNC and took over the ferry system.
 The state paid $500,000 for the ferry terminal at Colman Dock.

 Work on the present terminal began a decade later; there have been several reconfigurations and modernizations since.
 The very month that the state ferry terminal opened, it was the subject of another accident.
 The Kalakala, which had recently been voted Seattle's second biggest attraction after the then-new Space Needle, rammed the terminal February 21, 1966.
 Though dramatic, the damage proved not to be severe.
 The ferry needed only minor repairs and was back in service the next day.
 Repairs to the slip cost $80,000 and took two months to complete.

-The clock from the old Colman Dock tower, dunked into the bay in the 1912 Alameda accident and removed in the 1936 renovation, was rediscovered (lying in pieces) in 1976, purchased by the Port of Seattle in 1985, restored, given as a gift to the Washington State Department of Transportation, and reinstalled on the present Colman Dock on May 18, 1985.
+The clock from the old Colman Dock tower fell into the bay in the 1912 Alameda accident and was reinstalled.
+It was later removed in the 1936 renovation and stored in pieces at a warehouse for forty years.
+The clock was rediscovered in 1976 and purchased by the Port of Seattle in 1985; the restored was gifted to the Washington State Department of Transportation and reinstalled on the present Colman Dock on May 18, 1985.
+It was removed in 2018 to prepare for the replacement of the terminal facilities and underwent another round of restoration work.
+The clock is planned to be reinstalled in 2025.

-Current status

-Two ferry routes currently depart from Colman Dock: the Seattle–Bainbridge Island ferry and the Seattle–Bremerton ferry.